-Have you been sexually abused by a Catholic priest of the Diocese of Charlotte?
-We can help.
+Were you sexually abused by a Catholic priest of the Diocese of Charlotte?

 If you have been sexually abused by a priest – or anyone else working in the Diocese of Charlotte – you may have a limited time to seek justice due to the recent passage of a new law in North Carolina.
 Horowitz Law is now evaluating legal claims for anyone sexually abused by a priest, brother, nun, teacher, coach, or other lay employee of the Diocese of Charlotte.
 Contact us today at (888) 283-9922 or at email@example.com to learn more.